fvaleri/strimzi-debugging/sessions/008/README.md

 ![](images/trans.png)

 The producer has to configure a static and unique `transactional.id` (TID), that is mapped to a producer ID (PID) and epoch, used for zombie fencing.
-A producer can only have one ongoing transaction (ordering guarantee).
+A producer can have **only one ongoing transaction** (ordering guarantee).
 Consumers with `isolation.level=read_committed` receive committed messages only, ignoring ongoing and discarding aborted transactions (they get few additional metadata to do that).
 Transactions overhead is minimal and the biggest impact is on producers.
 You can balance overhead with latency by tuning the `commit.interval.ms`.
 Compared to suing the low level